-With the Dante Society of BC I help to organize cultural events and to coordinate the Italian Book Club.
+With the Dante Society of BC I help organize cultural events and coordinate the monthly Italian Book Club.

 So many students, stories and unforgettable experiences have come to me through my teaching.
 My aim has always been to promote understanding of the current aspects of life, culture and travel in Italy, sharing direct experiences (what it is to be Italian and be amongst Italians).

 Let us take up this unique adventure together!

 I was born in a very small village in the countryside

 by Como Lake, in Northern Italy.

 I studied in Milan at Milan State University and I hold a Master's Degree in Speech Language Pathology

 My passion for languages and travels brought me to move to Barcelona (Spain) first and eventually